Haskili/Blink/README.md

 It utilizes [SSIM](https://en.wikipedia.org/wiki/Structural_similarity), Flat Difference, and [PSNR](https://en.wikipedia.org/wiki/Peak_signal-to-noise_ratio) to detect how different two images are and only records the frame if that difference exceeds a threshold set through the arguments.
 Each time that happens, the program then uses a cascade classifier that can be set through arguments to identify objects in the image.
 Any and all identified objects are labeled with a number, weight of identification, and a outline depicting the region of interest.

-Finally, it will alert the user through STDOUT to the time of the event, event number, and then saves this image to a separate file with the same label as that event number.
+Finally, it will alert the user through the standard output as to the time of the event, event number, and then saves this image to a separate file with the same label as that event number.

 ## Getting Started